 There are numerous locations to view the wall, and the one we ended up going to (by chance, really) is the Topography of Terror location.
 The ToT is the memorial and documentation building that sits next to the wall, dedicated to the horrors of the Nazis.
 The section of wall itself doesn’t have a name, but if you just head to the ToT, you cannot miss it.
 It’s completely free to view and touch, and they have information throughout.
 It wasn’t crowded when we were there- and we were there in June, mid-morning- however, I can’t say with certainty if that was a fluke or the norm.

-Afterward, we decided to do what all good tourists do, and that was hop on the HoHo (seriously HoHo, ya’ll need to hook a sister up with some free tickets).
+Afterward, we decided to do what all good tourists do, and that was hop on the HoHo.
 We had zero issues with the HoHo… at first… and seeing some of the iconic spots was a breeze.
 We stopped to see the Gendarmenmarkt, which was pretty awesome considering it was built in 1688.
 It is essentially a giant square that includes the Konzerthaus (concert hall), French church, and German church.
 Unfortunately, after this stop our day began going to scheisse.

-We were stuck on the HoHo for a good few hours before we were finally able to make our way to the train station, where a different HoHo driver came onboard (I don’t know if it was shift change or ‘ole dude just had enough for the day), and I tried my luck again and asked him if HE knew when we’d be at the palace.
-Thank you, sweet baby Jesus, he spoke English, and told me we’d be at Charlottenburg Palace in a few minutes.
+We were stuck on the HoHo for a good few hours before we were finally able to make our way to the train station, where a different HoHo driver came onboard (I don’t know if it was shift change or dude just had enough for the day), and I tried my luck again and asked him if HE knew when we’d be at the palace.
+Thank you baby Jesus, he spoke to me calmly in English, and told me we’d be at Charlottenburg Palace in a few minutes.
 We were, and

 quickly hopped in Lind’s car and began driving towards the park where I needed to meet my family.
 It was a comical, albeit stressful car ride, given that Lindsey was driving a humongous American SUV down tiny European streets meant for compact cars and bikes.
 Plus, ALL the streets the GPS kept screaming at us to turn onto, were blocked off by police.
 We eventually found a tiny street that wasn’t blocked off, wedged her gigantic car into a tiny spot, and powerwalked our way to the park.